MapleBloom/NewsPaper/README.md

 - widgets for language and timezone at navbar.
 - color of pages depending on the time of the day.
 - gettext to translate text at .py files and templates.
 - modeltranslation to translate dynamic part (from models).
+- flatpages and modeltranslation - details of migrations.
 <p> </p>